Would I lie to you?An Insurance Company and a faulty lie detector

 • Microfibre Boxers Ladies High Waist Shorts

 Athlecia Women’s Mucht Seamless Hot Pants.
 At £25 for a pack of two, these are good value.
 The lightweight synthetic fibre fabric feels cool to wear and they are seam-free but the cut isn’t generous.
 These would suit you if you want more discrete underwear that isn’t high waisted and might be better on someone with a flatter stomach.
 I find I am constantly having to readjust this underwear around the crotch, not an attractive look!
 They wash easily and dry quickly but are not comfortable enough for hiking.
+After giving these a good trial I decided they weren’t comfortable enough to wear.
+They are still at the back of my knicker drawer!

 What are your experiences of good hiking underwear and quick drying smalls?
-Maybe there is a pair of amazing pants out there that I have missed.
+Maybe there is a pair of amazing pants out there that I have missed .
 If so, do let me know in the comments below.

 Using our Campervan’s Smallest Room